 Michael Pitt played star quarterback Henry Parker.
 He went on to play gangster Jimmy Darmody in the first two seasons of HBO's "Boardwalk Empire" and has appeared in the movies "Seven Psychopaths," "I Origins" and "Rob the Mob" since.
-He also recently had a recurring role on the TV series "Hannibal" (pictured).
+He also recently had a recurring role on the TV series "Hannibal."

 Monica Keena played Abby Morgan, a Capeside troublemaker and party girl.
 Keena has had post-"Dawson's Creek" roles in "Freddy vs. Jason," "Entourage," "Undeclared," "Private Practice," "Castle" and, most recently, the indie movies "Isolated" in 2013 and "The Ghost and the Whale" in 2015.

 Chad Michael Murray played Charlie Todd, one of Joey's many love interests and Jen's cheating ex-boyfriend.
 The model-turned-actor has also starred on the TV series "Gilmore Girls" and "One Tree Hill."
 He's also appeared in movies such as "House of Wax," "Cinderella Story," "The Haunting in Connecticut 2: Ghosts of Georgia" and "Fruitvale Station."
-His most recent roles came in the movies "Tyler Perry's A Madea Christmas" and "Left Behind" and the TV series "Chosen."
+His most recent roles came in the movies "Tyler Perry's A Madea Christmas" and "Left Behind" and on TV in "Texas Rising" and "Agent Carter."

 Leann Hunley had a short stint during the first season of the show as Tamara Jacobs, a teacher who had a relationship with Pacey, who was one of her students.
 Hunley previously had roles on "Dynasty," "Models Inc." and "Days of Our Lives," the last a recurring role she played through 2010.
 She's also had cameos on TV shows such as "Gilmore Girls," "Law & Order: Special Victims Unit," "NCIS" and "Raising Hope."

 Jonathan Lipnicki, best known for playing the precocious kid in "Jerry Maguire," had a three-episode arc as Buzz Thompson, a 9-year-old mentored by Pacey in season three.
 Lipnicki went on to star in movies such as "The Little Vampire" and "Like Mike" and has had cameos in the TV series "Touched by an Angel" and "Monk."
 He most recently appeared in the 2012 indie movies "For the Love of Money" and "Edge of Salvation," the 2013 Syfy channel movie "Bering Sea Beast" and the Internet series "Ctrl.Alt.Del" and "Youthful Daze," and the 2015 indie drama "Tag."